prateekpuri01/Serving-Strategy-Predictions-with-Sparse-Data/README.md

-# ATP_strategy_predictions_sparse_data
+# ATP_ML_strategy_predictions_sparse_data

-I extend my analysis of optimal ATP serving strategies to include prediction for player matchups when data is sparse.
+In this repository, I detail a recent project where I constructed a machine learning model to predict what serving strategy is optimal for a given ATP player, even when playing an opponent he has never faced before.

 Several of the concepts mentioned in this document have been desribed extensively in the following repository: https://github.com/prateekpuri01/ATP_serving_strategy.
 Please refer to this page for clarification.

 Here is a list of acronyms that will be used in this document:

-**FSP** - first serve make percentage <br/>
+**FSP**: first serve make percentage <br/>
-**SSP** - second serve make percentage <br/>
+**SSP**: second serve make percentage <br/>
-**FSWP** - percentage of points that are won when a server makes his first serve <br/>
+**FSWP**: percentage of points that are won when a server makes his first serve <br/>
-**SSWP** - percentage of points that are won when a server makes his second serve <br/>
+**SSWP**: percentage of points that are won when a server makes his second serve <br/>
-**EM** - FSP*FSWP-SSP*SSWP <br/>
+**EM**: FSP*FSWP-SSP*SSWP <br/>

-As detailed in the above-linked repository, previously I collected data on how well a particular player served (FSWP, SSWP, SSP,FSP) against all other players he has played against in his career in order to identify player matchups in which the player could benefit from a 'risky' strategy.
+As described in another repository, previously I collected data on how successfully a player served (FSWP, SSWP, SSP,FSP) against particular opponents in order to identify player matchups in which the player could benefit from a 'risky' strategy.
 A 'risky' strategy is defined as one where a player hits two first serves on all points instead of the conventional 'safe' strategy of hitting a first serve followed by a second serve.
-The optimal choice of strategy was found to be heavily opponent-dependent, and thus, this analysis required pooling a player's previous match statistics against other players in order to make a prediction.
+Whether a 'risky' or 'safe' strategy is optimal for a given matchup was found to be heavily opponent-dependent.
+Thus, making strategy predictions required collecting serving statistics from a player's previous matches against an opponent.

-But how can we make predictions when such information is unavailable?
+But how can we make strategy predictions when such information is unavailable?
+This situation arises often when a player is playing a particular opponent for the first time.

 To make predictions for when a player (P1) should go 'risky' against a certain opponent (call him P2), I followed the following roadmap:

-1) I first collected matchup data for all matchups with match lengths greater than 3 involving P2 (see below for why 3 was chosen as a cutoff).
+1) I first collected match statistics for all player matchups involving P2 with total match lengths greater than 3  (see below for why 3 was chosen as a cutoff).
 This pool of players will be denoted as P_ML.

 2) I then classified each player in P_ML as either 'risky' or 'bold' based on their EM factors with P2.

-3) I then trained a Logistic Regression model using a set of features obtained for each player in P_ML, and then optimized the model coefficients using cross-validation/grid search methods.
+3) I then trained a Logistic Regression model using a set of features constructed for each player in P_ML, and then I optimized the model regularization coefficients using cross-validation/grid search methods.
 I then used the optimized classifier to make predictions on whether P1 (no previous matches with P2) could benefit from a risky strategy.
 In particular, my model identified players in P_ML who had features similar to P1, and then classified P1 based on the classifications of this subset of P_ML.

 The process was repeated for each potential opponent who has been ranked in the top 30 and is currently active.
 Below I give a brief explanation of the various steps involved in the process.